 |Playmaker ecosystem（Extended actions）are currently not supported|

 This article talks about What is Playmaker・What you can create with it.

-I introduced the points to take care when creating a scene in STYLY
+We introduced several points you should be careful about when creating a scene in STYLY.

-There are many points you need to take care when using Unity and Playmaker, so please take note of the points described in this article.
+There are many points you need to be careful of when using Unity and Playmaker, so please take note of the points described in this article.